compose-spec/compose-spec/01-status.md

 * Strict: warn the user about unsupported attributes and reject the Compose file
 * Loose: ignore unsupported attributes AND unknown attributes (that were not defined by the spec by the time implementation was created)

-From this point onwards, reference made to 'Compose' can be interpretted as 'Compose implementation'.
+From this point onwards, references made to 'Compose' can be interpreted as 'a Compose implementation'.